 Permanent Life Insurance

-On the other hand, permanent life insurance covers you for your whole life.
-As long as you pay your premiums to keep the policy in force, your insurance will cover you from the time of your first premium to your death regardless if you die 2 years after you get insurance or 50 years later.
+Permanent life insurance covers you for your whole life.
+As long as you pay your premiums to keep the policy in force, your insurance will cover you from the time of your first premium payment to your death, regardless if you die two years after you get insurance or 50 years later.
 However, permanent insurance, since it is more likely to be paid, is more expensive than term insurance.

 When should you get life insurance?

 The best time to get life insurance is when you are young and healthy.
 Make sure it’s also something you can afford in your budget.
 No one can predict the future and most people who are healthy today could have medical issues tomorrow.

 Sometimes, certain health issues can make you uninsurable or cause the cost of your life insurance to be more expensive.
 Therefore, when you talk with a life insurance producer or financial advisor, make sure to ask about life insurance and what type is best for you.

 Insurance tends to be significantly cheaper the younger and healthier you are.
 As you age and if you need more insurance you can talk to an insurance agent about increasing your current coverage or getting additional policies to meet your family’s needs.

 You can purchase life insurance directly from an insurance company, through a licensed agent, or from an insurance broker.
 Brokers can give you quotes from several companies so you can compare coverage and prices.
 However, you can start your search with an insurance agent you trust.
 Just note, most agents are associated with one company and may only be able to sell you insurance from that company unless they are independent agents with access to several companies.

 Before purchasing insurance, always check out the company first.
 Five rating agencies exist and rate insurance companies based on their financial strength and record of paying death claims.
 A top score can be an A or A+ rating.